Turbo Tax Online Price Increases Over The Years – A Comparison

 There are a few other options to keep your tax filing costs down:

-1. Turbo Tax SnapTax from iPhone and Android can keep your cost to just $14.99.
-The caveat is that it is for 1040-EZ only.
+1. Turbo Tax SnapTax for iPhone and Android can keep your cost to just $24.99 (increased from $19.99 last year).
 The pricing is about half when compared to the online product.

 2. Opt for Turbo Tax Desktop Edition.
 Going this route saves you around 35% compared to the discounted pricing for the Online Edition.
 You can choose between a DVD and Download.
 Download is slightly cheaper and you get it almost instantly (~5 minutes if you have broadband internet connection).